 The lower level of the museum sits on the “Mining in the Kootenays” Historic Site of Canada that encompasses the historic entrance to the Black Bear Mine and a number of significant, large industrial mining artifacts and related outbuildings, and outdoor community programming space.
 The Rossland community came together in 1967 to plan and construct the initial exhibition building for the Rossland Historical Museum.

 Since 1967, the main facility has been added onto in order to incorporate exhibition space exploring themes of local skiing history, hydroelectric power generation, mining and smelting, and social and cultural history of Rossland and area.
 From 1967 to 2010, there was a very informative, experiential, and successful underground mine tour of the Black Bear Mine.
 Access to the mine was permanently closed for safety and liability reasons in 2012 by the property owners, and the museum association has endeavored to make up for this lost educational opportunity through new interpretive displays, walking tours, gold panning, and other special programming.

 This has necessitated a major “Renewal” for the museum with Donald Luxton and Associates Inc. preparing a “Plan for Renewal” at the end of 2013.
 The Rossland Museum & Discovery Centre Board of Directors – working closely with Teck Metals and the City of Rossland – has prepared a phased approach to this $3 million Renewal Project to strengthen the museum’s capacity to play a central role within the community and act as a gateway to the region.

-Phase I: Renovation of the Entry Gallery (entrance gallery space, archives, offices, washrooms, and more) – $480,000 – IN PROGRESS
+Phase I: Renovation of the Entry Gallery (entrance gallery space, archives, offices, washrooms, and more) – $480,000 – COMPLETE

 Phase IV: Industrial Shed (new building on property to display major historical equipment) – $500,000